The Importance of a Child’s Bedroom Sanctuary

 * If you want to teach a child responsibility there are few ways that are better than giving them their own room and making sure that they take care of it, keep it tidy and clean it when necessary.
 This may become difficult as they get older so having their own room as early in their childhood as possible is a plus.

 * When tempers flare, especially between siblings, a room to retreat to is a big benefit for a child.
-If your child has a temper problem it can be very helpful to send them to their room for some ‘quiet time’ also.
-(That’s a bit tougher these days as some kids have their own TVs, smart phones and such in the bedrooms.)
+If your child has a temper problem it can be very helpful to send them to their room for some ‘quiet time’ also – We know this can be tough if they’re sharing a bunk bed too (That’s a bit tougher these days as some kids have their own TVs, smart phones and such in the bedrooms.)

 * Finally, a child that can ‘host’ friends in their own room will learn graciousness, courtesy and manners more quickly than one who has to share (in most cases).
 Having their own room can give them a great sense of pride when friends visit also and will allow them to hide from their siblings if necessary.